secretuniversity/secret-blueprint/app/tutorial/guide.md

 that define how the Secret Box is configured and launched.

 During the prebuild phase, Gitpod installs all of the project dependencies including pulling the necessary docker images used for `LocalSecret` and the contract optimizer (see the `Makefile`).

-And to make the startup process faster, the secret contract is compiled and unit tests are run as part of the prebuild as well.
+There are additional Gitpod `yml` configurations for:

+- `.gitpod.yml.localsecret` - launches the `LocalSecret` blockchain on workspace startup
+- `.gitpod.yml.secretbox` - automates the entire process for the secret box, including compiling/deploying/creating the contract, running unit tests, and finally launching the frontend DApp

-When the workspace is launched, `LocalSecret` is started, shown in the first terminal window (below).
+When the workspace is launched using the full automated configuration, `LocalSecret` is started, shown in the first terminal window (below).
 In the second terminal window, the script that uploads and instantiates the secret contract is kicked off.
 Finally, the frontend app is opened in a [VS Code](https://code.visualstudio.com/) browser preview window.

 To open the Secret Box in an external browser, open a new terminal window within the workspace and enter the following Gitpod CLI command.